 ・Refer to this page (in Japanese) for sanitization at class rooms.

 ・If necessary, utilize “Checklist when Using Classroom for Face-to-face Classes” below.

 Checklist when Using Classroom for Face-to-face Classes [DOCX：17.9KB]

-If you unavoidably need to travel to said area, notify your affiliation of your destination, duration and reason (or statement of reasons in case of a business trip) and obtain approval.
-After returning to Shimane, work from home for 14 days and record your health condition on the Self-HealthChecklist.
+・When you travel to outside Shimane, notify your affiliation of your destination and duration before and after the travel.
+After returning to Shimane, monitor and record your health condition on the Self-HealthChecklist for 14 days.

 Izumo Campus : General Affairs Division, Faculty of Medicine 0853-20-2023

-If you unavoidably need to travel to said area, please especially be noted the following points.
+If you travel to outside Shimane, please especially be noted the following points.

 ・Be thorough on infectious prevention measures (wearing a mask, sanitizing hands and fingers, avoiding the “Three Cs”.)